-The investment objective of the Portfolio is fundamental and may not be changed by the Board of Trustees without shareholder approval.
+The investment objectives of the Portfolio and certain Underlying PIMCO Funds are non-fundamental and may be changed by the Board of Trustees without shareholder approval.
 Unless otherwise stated, all other investment policies of the Portfolio may be changed by the Board of Trustees without shareholder approval.
+The investment objectives of certain Underlying PIMCO Funds are fundamental and may not be changed by the Board of Trustees without shareholder approval.